Status: The Immigration Oversight Act received royal assent on May 14, 2026.

 - This includes the ability to impose monetary penalties and license and registration restrictions.
 In severe cases, terms of imprisonment can be imposed by the courts.

-The act would also establish a formal complaints process for cases where there is reason to believe an employer, foreign worker recruiter or immigration consultant has contravened the act or its regulations, as well a review process for actions taken.
+The act will also establish a formal complaints process for cases where there is reason to believe an employer, foreign worker recruiter or immigration consultant has contravened the act or its regulations, as well as a review process for actions taken.

 Prohibited activities the act aims to address include: